 Getting to Know Me

 My first language was Spanish, followed quickly by Spanglish as I learned new words and phrases from other kids on the playground.
 With a Mexican American dad who served in the Navy and a Puerto Rican mom who earned her business degree from the University of Puerto Rico, my life has been a mix of our two Latinx cultures while we moved with the military and made new friends from all walks of life along the way.
 Kind of what I hope my books bring you–new friends who might have a different background and are fun to spend time with. 🙂

 I’ve always been a reader—my parents even remind me about how I won a trophy in 2nd grade for reading the most books over the summer.
 In high school I wrote a few short stories, and I read my first Harlequin romance while waiting in a hurricane shelter with my parents and siblings in the Florida Keys.
 When I started complaining about being bored, my dad—yes, my dad, that’s not a typo—handed me one of his Harlequin romance novels.

 Voila!
 A devoted romance reader was born!

 One of my degrees is a Master of Fine Arts (MFA) in Writing Popular Fiction from Seton Hill University.
 Enrolling in SHU’s WPF program was one of the best decisions I made for my writing & teaching career.
 I’d recommend this program to any genre fiction writer interested in honing their craft, whether published or not.

-Or, if you’re not up for an MFA, but you’re interested in learning more about writing romance novels, take a look at my continuing education course offered by ed2go.
-“Romance Writing” is a 6-week, 12-lesson course that covers the basic key elements of writing a romance.
+If an MFA isn’t the right option for you, but you’re interested in learning more about writing romance novels, check out my continuing education course offered by ed2go.
+“Romance Writing” is an 8-week, 12-lesson course that covers the basic key elements of writing a romance.

-In between writing and my day job, I enjoy running, going to Zumba, dancing, watching sports (Go Cubs!
+In between writing and my day job, I enjoy running, Zumba, dancing, watching sports (Go Cubs!
 Go Gators!), hanging out at the beach, and spending time with family and friends.
 Oh, and hammock naps!
 I’m a champion hammock napper.